20LitersAdmin/filterbuildscheduler/README.md

 **Current:**
 - `technologies/:id/tree` as a visual of the Assembly tree, with pics!
 - NEXT: Re-build `TechnologyController#items`
+- NEXT: MaterialsPart allows for duplicates.
+Prevent this.
 - NEXT: Inventory flow && Count creation

 #### After 1st deployment: